rescrv/HyperDex/doc/tutorial-datastructure.rst

 This brings up three different daemons ready to serve in the HyperDex cluster.
 Finally, we create a space which makes use of all three systems in the cluster.
-In this example, we create a space that may be suitable for serving data in a social network:
+In this example, let's create a space that may be suitable for serving data in a social network:

 .. sourcecode:: console